Dog and owner camping beside a mountain lake at sunset.

 Multi-Day Adventures With Dogs: What Changes After Day One

-The first day of a camping trip or outdoor adventure is usually filled with excitement.
+The first day of a camping trip for multi-day adventures with dogs is usually filled with excitement.

 New smells.
 New places.
 New routines.